-This amendment allows for two-up to be played legally in a licensed RSL or Services Club on:
+Two-up can be played legally in a licensed RSL or services club on:

 - Anzac Day (25 April)

-Under the Amendment Act, no commission can be charged on money wagered.
-All money wagered in the game must be returned to players as winnings.
+All money wagered in the two-up game must be returned to players as winnings.
 No commission can be charged on wagers.

-If an entry fee is charged for those who participate in the game, the money raised is to be donated to the RSL or RSL sub-branch to support ex-service men and women and their families.
-The money raised from entry fees should not be used for administrative purposes.
+If you charge players an entry fee, the money raised must be donated to the RSL or its sub-branch to support ex-service men and women and their families.

 You can't use the money raised from entry fees for administrative purposes.

 - Read more about Anzac Day trading hours.